Rosetta Project

-The Rosetta Project is a global collaboration of language specialists and native speakers working to develop a contemporary version of the historic Rosetta Stone to last from 2000 to 12,000 AD; it is run by the Long Now Foundation.
-Its goal is a meaningful survey and near permanent archive of 1,500 languages.
+The Rosetta Project is a global collaboration of language specialists and native speakers working to develop a contemporary version of the historic Rosetta Stone.
+Run by the Long Now Foundation, the project aims to create a survey and near-permanent archive of 1,500 languages that can enable comparative linguistic research and education and might help recover or revitalize lost languages in the future.

+The project works through an open-contribution, open-review process similar to the one that created the Oxford English Dictionary.
+The archive will be publicly available in three media: a HD-Rosetta micro-etched nickel alloy disc three inches (7.62 cm) across with a 2,000-year life expectancy; a single-volume monumental reference book; and a growing online archive.

+Concept

+Half to 90 percent of the world's languages are predicted to disappear in the next century, many with little or no significant documentation.
 Some of these languages have fewer than one thousand speakers left.
 Others are considered to be dying out because language policy based on an official language is increasing the prevalence of major languages that are used as the medium of instruction in public schools and national media.
 (For example, Tok Pisin is "slowly crowding out" other languages of Papua New Guinea.)
-The intention is to create a unique platform for comparative linguistic research and education, as well as a functional linguistic tool that might help in the recovery or revitalisation of lost languages in the future.

-The project is creating this broad language archive through an open contribution, open review process similar to the strategy that created the original Oxford English Dictionary.
-The resulting archive will be publicly available in three different media: a HD-Rosetta micro-etched nickel alloy disc three inches (7.62 cm) across with a 2,000 year life expectancy; a single volume monumental reference book; and a growing online archive.

-Concept

-Fifty to ninety percent of the world's languages are predicted to disappear in the next century, many with little or no significant documentation.
 Much linguistic description, especially the description of languages with few speakers, remains hidden in personal research files or poorly preserved in under-funded archives.

 As part of the effort to secure this critical legacy of linguistic diversity, the Long Now Foundation plans a broad online survey and near-permanent physical archive of 1,500 of the approximately 7,000 human languages.

 The project has three overlapping goals: